storj/storj/docs/design/audit-v2.md

 Every time a segment is committed or deleted, that table (and every node) gets updated.
 This could simplify the garbage collection process, but complexify upload and download.
 We decided that this would increase database size too significantly to be viable.

+If we need fewer audits, then we could use power of two choices, in which we randomly select two nodes, then choose the one with fewer audits.
+This would require tracking number of audits, but it would prevent having to sort and query all nodes by audit count, which could cause undesirable behavior.
+For example, when new nodes join the network, the audit system could become stuck auditing only new nodes, and ignoring more established nodes.

 ## Implementation